 Military veterans and their families are generally apprehensive about the ballooning rate of tuition and other expenses related to college.

 Although college student loans are viable options, these loans are relatively expensive.
-That is why some veterans just forego their dreams of obtaining a college education for fear of incurring large amounts of student debts.
+That is why some veterans just forego their dreams of obtaining a college education for fear of incurring large amounts of student debt.

-However, the lack of holding a college degree can be detrimental.
 In today’s world, especially among entry-level jobs, it’s important to have some level of higher education.
 Pursuing college, therefore, can potentially result in struggle and poverty.
-Thankfully, veterans and their families have a great opportunity to earn a degree thru college scholarships.
+Thankfully, veterans and their families have a great opportunity to earn a degree through college scholarships.

 Over the years, US colleges and institutions have experienced a steady increase in student veteran enrollees.
 This resulted in schools developing different study programs and services aimed at enhancing the success of a veteran in higher education.
 Scholarships are provided to veteran students to recognize them for their sacrifices in the armed forces.